Clipperton Island: Discovery and early claims

 There are several claims to the first discovery of the island.
 The earliest recorded possible sighting is 24 January 1521 when Portuguese-born Spanish explorer Ferdinand Magellan discovered an island he named San Pablo after turning westward away from the American mainland during his circumnavigation of the globe.
 On 15 November 1528, Spaniard Álvaro de Saavedra Cerón discovered an island he called Isla Médanos in the region while on an expedition commissioned by his cousin, the Spanish conquistador Hernán Cortés, to find a route to the Philippines.

 Although both San Pablo and Isla Médanos are considered to be possible sightings of Clipperton, the island was first charted by French merchant Michel Dubocage, commanding La Découverte, who arrived at the island on Good Friday, 3 April 1711; he was joined the following day by fellow ship captain Martin de Chassiron and La Princesse.
 The island was given the name Île de la Passion ('Passion Island') as the date of rediscovery fell within Passiontide.
 They drew up the first map of the island and claimed it for France.

 In August 1825, American sea captain Benjamin Morrell made the first recorded landing on Clipperton, exploring the island and making a detailed report of its vegetation.

-The common name for the island comes from John Clipperton, an English pirate and privateer who fought the Spanish during the early 18th century, and who is said to have passed by the island.
+The common name for the island comes from John Clipperton, an English pirate and privateer, who fought the Spanish during the early 18th century and is said to have passed by the island.
 Some sources claim that he used it as a base for his raids on shipping.

 19th century

 Mexican claim 1821–1858

 After its declaration of independence in 1821, Mexico took possession of the lands that had once belonged to Spain.
 As Spanish records noted the existence of the island as early as 1528, the territory was incorporated into Mexico.
 The Mexican constitution of 1917 explicitly includes the island, using the Spanish name La Pasión, as Mexican territory.
-This would be amended on January 18, 1934, after the sovereignty dispute over the island was settled in favor of France.
+This would be amended on January 18, 1934, after the sovereignty dispute over the island was settled in favour of France.

 1895 $1 stamp of Clipperton Island, issued by W. Frese & Co. as an agent of the Oceanic Phosphate Company.
 The local post stamps were used for mail travelling between Clipperton and San Francisco.